Zero23ku/dockerizer-terraria-server/README.md

 tShock also have an Api Rest admins can use to do a number of things, it comes turn off by default, but you can activate it modifying the config.json file in the config folder.
 More info [here](https://tshock.readme.io/reference)

-If will need to expose the Api Rest port too, by default is the port 7878 but you also can modify it in the config.json file
+You will need to expose the Api Rest port too, by default is the port 7878 but you also can modify it in the config.json file